material-components/material-components-ios/components/BottomSheet/README.md

 ### Behavioral Customizations

-You can also choose to have your bottom sheet not be dismissable when dragged downards by using the dismissOnDraggingDownSheet property on MDCBottomSheetController.
+You can also choose to have your bottom sheet not be dismissable when dragged downwards by using the dismissOnDraggingDownSheet property on MDCBottomSheetController.

 <!--<div class="material-code-render" markdown="1">-->
 #### Swift